Stability analysis of two-dimensional ideal flows with applications to viscous fluids and plasmas: Stability of the incompressible Euler system in the plane

 \begin{thm} Let $T\in\mathbb{R}^+$ and $(u_0^\varepsilon,g^\varepsilon)_{\varepsilon>0}$ be a family of initial data and source terms satisfying the assumptions of Theorem \ref{yudovich:thm}, which converges to $ (u_0,g)$ strongly in $H^1(\mathbb{R}^2)\times L^1([0,T];H^1(\mathbb{R}^2))$, as $\varepsilon\rightarrow 0$.
 Then, it holds that

 where $u^\varepsilon$ and $u$ are the unique solutions of \eqref{NS*} and \eqref{Euler}, respectively. \end{thm}

+There are several results in the literature investigating the inviscid limit of the Navier--Stokes system in the whole space $\mathbb{R}^2$ or the torus $\mathbb{T}^2$.
+The first results about such convergence were established in the case of strong solutions in \cite{BM81,C86,K72,S71}.

+These results have then been further studied in rougher cases, where the convergence is established in the energy space.
+See \cite{CW95,CW96} for the case vortex patches, and \cite{CH96CPDE} where the velocity is not necessary lipschitz and the rate of convergence deteriorates over time.
+Furthermore, optimal rates of convergence for velocities in vortex patch configurations have been established in \cite{AD04, M07}.

+We also refer to \cite{BT13} for a survey of results, and a study of the inviscid regime in the weak setting of dissipative solutions.

-Note that there are several recent results establishing the strong inviscid limit of solutions of \eqref{NS*} (see \cite{CCS,CDE,HCE}, for instance).
+More recently, there has been progress on the strong inviscid limit of vorticities in Lebesgue spaces within Yudovich's class of solutions, see \cite{CCS,CDE,HCE}.
 Therefore, let us now clarify the novelty in our result as well as the key differences with other works.